SPEAK TO US | +254 110 301814

 Layered Clothing for Changing Temperatures

-• Lightweight long-sleeve shirts (sun & insect protection)
+• Lightweight long-sleeve shirts

-• A warm fleece or light jacket
+• A warm fleece or sweater

 Footwear: Comfort and Safety First

-• Comfortable closed-toe walking shoes or trail sneakers
+• Comfortable walking shoes or trail sneakers

-• Light hiking boots if you plan walking safaris
+• Light hiking boots for bush walks

-• Sandals or flip-flops for lodge use
+• Sandals or flip-flops for relaxing at the lodge

 Avoid:

-• Open footwear during game drives or walks
+• Open footwear during walking safaris

-• Camera with zoom lens (200mm or higher if possible)
+• Camera with a zoom lens (200–400mm ideal)

-• Extra batteries (charging may be limited)
+• Extra batteries

 • Memory cards